AromaKitsune/Windows-XAML-Styles/README.md

   * Removed the Share button
 * Context Menu:
   * Removed the two "Share" menu items
-  * Removed the "Show more options" menu item - To use the legacy context menu, hold Shift + right-click.
+  * Removed the "Show more options" menu item
+    * ℹ️ To use the legacy context menu, hold Shift + right-click.
-  * Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu - For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.
+  * Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu
+    * ℹ️ For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.
-  * Removed the keyboard accelerator text labels (such as: `Enter`, `Ctrl+Shift+C`, `Alt+Enter`, etc.) - Only the text labels are removed, without affecting the keyboard shortcuts' functionality.
+  * Removed the keyboard accelerator text labels (such as: `Enter`, `Ctrl+Shift+C`, `Alt+Enter`, etc.)
+    * ℹ️ Only the text labels are removed, without affecting the keyboard shortcuts' functionality.

 ## Notification Center